Semen Fridliand, Die kaüfliche Presse (The Venal Press) 1929halftone reproduction,

 The Ai Weiwei exhibition, According to What (named after a painting by Jasper Johns currently in a Philadelphia Museum of Art exhibition, Dancing around the Bride), is on the 3rd and 4th floors of the Hirshhorn.
 Like many contemporary artists, Ai Weiwei doesn’t limit himself to one medium; he does photographs, sculptures installations.
 He critiques American and Chinese governments, most notably the shoddy building construction which led to the death of 4,000 plus children in an earthquake.
 Ancient culture and modern life clash, but come together in Coco-Cola vase.
 He disrespects tradition but forces us to think how consumerism, corporate marketing and globalism meet ancient culture.

 The works of Ai Weiwei and Barbara Kruger entertain, but those artists also challenge us and make us think more than Pop Art does.
 This summer I saw another contemporary, conceptual artist’s work at the Institute of Contemporary Art in of University of Pennsylvania, Philadelphia.
 Stefan Sagmeister’s The Happy Show, is also the work of a graphic artist, like Kruger.
 The words printed are in black on a yellow ground, the typeface combination that can be read most easily in the mode of the yellow pages.
 Yellow is the happiest of colors.
 Sagmeister made me think of a modern “pursuit of happiness” written into the Declaration of Independence.
 The exhibition questioned, provoked, entertained, tried to make us laugh and added one more valuable asset, encouraging happiness.
-If we recognize the paradoxes that Barbara Kruger and Ai Weiwei demonstrate, it’s possible to use the art of the word to promote not just “JOU” (play), but also joy in the world, or joy in the word.
+If we recognize the paradoxes that Barbara Kruger and Ai Weiwei demonstrate, it’s possible to use the art of the word to promote not just “JOU” (play), but alsojoy in the world, or joy in the word.

 Stefan Sagmeister, The Happy Show, at Institute of Contemporary Art, Philadelphia, April 4 – August 12, 2012

-Giorgione, originator of the pastoral, where landscape is on par with figures.
+One of the first ‘pastoral‘ paintings(not in the exhibition) was The Pastoral Concert, 1509, by Titian and/or Giorgione, originator of the pastoral, where landscape is on par with figures.
 Shepherds and musicians are frequent in this theme.

 Good things always end, including summer and a chance to see how the greatest modern artists painted themes of leisure as Arcadian Visions: Gauguin, Cezanne, Matisse, ends Labor Day.
+The exhibition highlights 3 large paintings: Gauguin’s frieze-like Where do We Come From?…, 1898, Cézanne’s Large Bathers, 1898-1905 and Matisse’s Bathers by a River, 1907-17.

 Each painting was crucial to the goals of the artists, and crucial to the transitioning from the art and life of the past into the 20th century.
 These modernist visions actually are part of a much older theme descended from Greece and written about in Virgil’s Eclogues.
-Nineteenth-century masters were very familiar with this tradition from the 16th-century painting in the Louvre, The Pastoral Concert, by Giorgione and/or Titian. Édouard Manet’s infamous Luncheon on the Grass of 1863 was probably painted to fulfill that artist’s stated desire to modernize The Pastoral Concert.
+Nineteenth-century masters were very familiar with this tradition from the 16th-century painting in the Louvre, The Pastoral Concert, by Giorgione and/or Titian.Édouard Manet’s infamous Luncheon on the Grassof 1863 was probably painted to fulfill that artist’s stated desire to modernize The Pastoral Concert.
 Those who think artists throw away tradition, think again; the greatest artists of the modern age did not.

 Arcadia was originally thought to be in the mountains of central Greece.
 Virgil described a place where shepherds, nymphs and minor gods who lived on milk and honey, made music and were shielded from the vicissitudes of life.
 With its promise of calm simplicity, Arcadia was a place of refuge.
 Renaissance scholars writers and painters re-descovered it; Baroque painters developed the theme further, and 19th century artists glorified it because the Industrial created yearnings for a simpler life.
 (Musée d’Orsay in Paris has a small focused exhibit on Arcadia at the moment.)
 Stéphane Mallarmé’s poem of 1876, An Afternoon of the Faun, had this theme, too, and was followed by Claude Debussy’s musical interpretation after that poem.